InteraqtDev/interaqt/packages/storage/temp/storage.api.md

 // @public (undocumented)
 export type ValueAttribute = {
     type: string;
+    collection?: boolean;
     table?: string;
     field: string;
+    fieldType?: string;
     computed?: (record: any) => any;
 };

 // Warnings were encountered during analysis:
 //
-// index.ts:13:36 - (ae-forgotten-export) The symbol "RecordMap" needs to be exported by the entry point index.d.ts
+// erstorage/EntityToTableMap.ts:78:5 - (ae-forgotten-export) The symbol "RecordMap" needs to be exported by the entry point index.d.ts
-// index.ts:13:36 - (ae-forgotten-export) The symbol "LinkMap" needs to be exported by the entry point index.d.ts
+// erstorage/EntityToTableMap.ts:79:5 - (ae-forgotten-export) The symbol "LinkMap" needs to be exported by the entry point index.d.ts
-// index.ts:13:36 - (ae-forgotten-export) The symbol "ColumnData" needs to be exported by the entry point index.d.ts
+// erstorage/Setup.ts:18:19 - (ae-forgotten-export) The symbol "ColumnData" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)